Chapter 13, Go to the Cemetery Office–now!

-My Dad, brothers, sisters and I looked through many photo’s to find one that we could use for her obituary and the funeral program.
-There was a photo that my dad really liked.
+My dad, brothers, sisters and I looked through many photos to find one that we could use for her obituary and the funeral program.
+My dad really liked one photo.
 We chose it for the obituary and the program.

 One of my sisters knows the photographer.
-She received the following text from him; “So, here’s what happened.
+She received the following text from him: “So, here’s what happened.
 As I went to touch up the photo you sent me of your mother, I heard her distinct voice whisper in my ear.
-“I know you have a better one of me Scott, so let’s find one.”
-I opened up you family portrait folders and searched through them and found your mom and dad’s 50th Wedding Anniversary photo that I had taken.
-Then the recollection came back to me that your mom was very peculiar about the touch ups I made to her and her hair.
-That being said I proceeded to photoshop your dad out of the picture and cropped it to the one I’m sending back for you to view.
-Now, if you don’t believe that your mom had anything to do with this, she told me to tell you; “If they don’t use this picture for my obituary, I’m going to haunt them” Sorry, I’m just the delivery boy.”
+“I know you have a better one of me, Scott, so let’s find one.”
+I opened up your family portrait folders, searched through them, and found your mom and dad’s 50th Wedding Anniversary photo that I had taken.
+Then the recollection came back to me that your mom was very peculiar about the touch-ups I made to her and her hair.
+That being said, I proceeded to photoshop your dad out of the picture and cropped it to the one I’m sending back for you to view.
+Now, if you don’t believe that your mom had anything to do with this, she told me to tell you; ‘If they don’t use this picture for my obituary, I’m going to haunt them” Sorry, I’m just the delivery boy.’

-A short time later, as we were still making funeral plans I remembered a book mom had bought at Deseret Book that she wanted read to her grandchildren that was about death.
-It was a children’s book.
+A short time later, as we were still making funeral plans, I remembered a children’s book mom had bought at Deseret Book about death, that she wanted read to her grandchildren .
 I went to get it and gave it to my brother.
 When he opened it, there was that picture again!
 She was letting her will be known.
-We all just looked at each other, there was no denying it.
+We all just looked at each other; there was no denying it.

-We all went together to the mortuary to do moms hair, make up and paint her fingernails.
-We could feel her with us as we prepared her.
-We could feel her joy at having us all together.
-One of my brothers even applied some eyeshadow and she looked so beautiful.
+We all went together to the mortuary to do Mom’s hair and makeup.
+One of my brothers even applied some eyeshadow, and she looked beautiful.
 We could feel that she was pleased.